Take Your Next Step Into Ministry

 Summary

-The most effective minister is the one who does not focus on completing certain qualifications for the ministry, but the one that persistently pursues the Lord throughout his life training.
-Persistent pursuit of the Lord is necessary because of our sinful heart, forgetfulness and temptations that we face during our lives.
+The most effective minister is the one who does not focus on completing certain qualifications for the ministry, but rather on persistently pursuing the Lord throughout his life of training.
+Persistent pursuit of the Lord is necessary because of our sinful hearts, forgetfulness, and temptations that we face during our lives.
 Seeking the Lord is also needed because of the nature of our relationship with God.

-Each of the four general areas that were mentioned above assists us to keep growing in that relationship with God.
+Each of the four general areas that were mentioned above assists us in growing in that relationship with God.

 How exciting it is to realize that the call to serve Him is also an invitation to know Him more!